vsphere-tmm/Supervisor-Services/supervisor-services-labs/keda/usage.md

 Once Keda has been deployed successfully on the Supervisor, deploy NGINX within your vSphere Namespace.
 To do so, follow the steps below.

-1. Download the [nginx example](supervisor-services-labs/keda/nginx-deployment.yaml) as a reference for a simple deployment.
+1. Download the [NGINX example](supervisor-services-labs/keda/nginx-deployment.yaml) as a reference for a simple deployment.

 2. Log in to the Supervisor - `10.220.3.18` is the Supervisor IP address in this example - with a user with owner/edit access to the vSphere Namespace - `user@vsphere.local` in this example.
 ```bash